 Revenue is recognized to the extent that it is probable that the economic benefits will flow and the amount of revenue can be reliably measured.
 The Group assesses its revenue arrangements against specific criteria in order to determine if it is acting as principal or agent.
-The Group has concluded that it is acting as principal in all its revenue arrangements.
+The Group has concluded that it is acting as principal in certain revenue arrangements and as agent in certain transactions.